loafey/master-thesis/Thesis/TODO/Major.md

     at the "kind level" in the reading, and have a hard time imagining pointers, gotos, etc.

-  - [ ] "a stack that accepts �� as a return value to continue with": I'm lost here.
-I know what "stack" means normally as a datastructure, but a datastructure does not "accept" anything as a "return value".

 - 3.3: Types & values
   - [ ] "the contexts Γ, Δ, must be disjoint" should not be a comment / explanation but a part of the requirements of the rule.